Jan Lammers: BTCC

-After his less successful 1993 season, Lammers makes a surprise move to join the touring car trail during the BTCC's burgeoning Super Touring era.
-Teaming with his old friends from TWR, he becomes teammate to Rickard Rydell in a pair of Volvo 850 SE cars.
-With its estate shape, the 850 SE is a crowd puller but it lacks ultimate pace and Lammers finishes no higher than fifth.
+After his 1993 season, Lammers makes a move to join the BTCC within its Super Touring era.
+Teaming with his old colleagues from TWR, he becomes teammate to Rickard Rydell in a pair of Volvo 850 SE cars.
+In this car, Lammers finishes no higher than fifth.

 One-make series

 BMW Procar

 In 1980, during his time at ATS and Ensign, Lammers takes part in the second season of the BMW M1 Procar Series that is run on Grand Prix weekends, with several Grand Prix drivers such as Jones, Lauda, Pironi and Piquet being part of the show.
 Lammers wins the opening race at Donington Park, finishes second at Avus and the Norisring, starts from pole position at Monaco and is the title favourite until Hans-Joachim Stuck drives him off the track at Imola.

 Renault 5 Turbo Cup

 In his final Formula One season, Lammers becomes a regular in the European Renault 5 Turbo Cup, representing Renault Netherlands and taking home one win.
 He continues in the series in 1983 to take four wins and the championship, and repeats the trick in even more dominant fashion in 1984, lifting eight victories on his way to the title.